EmreYY20/DinoRL/README.md

    python -m http.server 8000
    ```

-2. Run the code by selecting a config file:
+2. Run the code by selecting a config file.
+In the config file select if you want to train or test:

    ```bash
    python main.py -c config/config1